Year 1 - Ash

 Friday | Spelling test Homework to be sent home.
 New spellings and spellings book to be sent home.
 New reading book to be sent home.
 New 'reading for pleasure' book to be sent home.
 This is often a book for the adults at home to read to your child. |

-We have an exciting start to the year with children investigating a spaceship that has landed on our playground!
+We have a summer full of treats planned for the children.
+We will be visiting the zoo and have some very special guests due to come and see us.
 The children are keen to delve into their learning.
 Let's take a look at the fun the children will be having this term.

 Reading/Phonics/Spellings: